 Level 2 actions are of a serious nature and may pose a threat to the health, safety, or property of any person.
 An administrator is notified when a Level 2 action occurs.
 Students may be suspended for Level 2 actions, except for actions classified as non-violent (K-2).
 Actions with asterisks trigger a mandatory notification to school police pursuant to School Code Section 1303-A(b) and 22 Pa.
 Code Section 10.22.

-*202. Damage, Destruction, or Vandalism of School Property: Causing or attempting to cause damage to school property
+*202. Damage, Destruction, or Vandalism of School Property (Violent): Causing or attempting to cause damage to school property

-*203. Damage, Destruction, or Vandalism of Private Property: Causing or attempting to cause substantial damage to private property.
+*203. Damage, Destruction, or Vandalism of Private Property (Violent): Causing or attempting to cause substantial damage to private property.

 Unauthorized Presence of Students During School Hours (Nonviolent)